 If after bleeding your radiators you still find there are cold spots in your radiators then you may need to a Gas Safe engineer to have a look at them for you.
 Please call us today on 0330 3530 365 and one of our friendly helpdesk advisers will be more than happy to help.

-Woods Building Maintenance is a planned and reactive maintenance company based in Wakefield, West Yorkshire.
-We offer our planned and reactive maintenance services to both domestic and commercial customers across the North of England.
+Woods Building Maintenance is a reactive maintenance company based in Wakefield, West Yorkshire.
+We offer our reactive maintenance services to both domestic and commercial customers across the North of England.
 Our services are available 24/7, 365 days a year supported by our own 24/7 helpdesk.

 Some of our popular services include, but are not limited to the following: